Products of Infinite Countable Groups Have Fixed Price One: Definitions and Notation

-The notion of point processes of closed subsets (under the Fell topology) is an object of study in stochastic geometry.
-We translate this definition to define point processes of horoballs, marked horoballs, or similar objects.
+The notions of \textit{particle processes} and \textit{point processes of closed subsets} are central notions in stochastic geometry; see e.g., Chapter~3 of~\cite{bookScWe08}.
+We define similar notions in what follows to define point processes of horoballs, marked horoballs, or similar objects.